sunsparc64/mode/README.md

   - Adds packages to base installation manifest
 - Post installation script capability (work in progress)

-CentOS and RedHat Linux Kickstart
+CentOS, Scientific Linux, Fedora, and RedHat Linux Kickstart

 - Creates an Apache directory and alias for a HTTP based installation
 - Creates PXE configuration that jumps straight into an installation and pulls